Skip to content

 • Mollusks: snails, slugs, and mussels

-If you’re looking to study up on fish and other water-dwellers, you’ll want to head to lakes, islands, and beaches as well as other watery environments via boat or kayak/canoe.fishing charter ups your odds of seeing large or unusual fish as well.
+If you’re searching for other water-dwellers, you’ll want to head to lakes, islands, beaches and other watery environments by boat, kayak, or canoe.
+A fishing charter also ups your odds of seeing large or unusual fish.

 Spotting local fauna won’t necessarily be easy, quick, or simple; it requires patience, luck, and, most elusively, the cooperation of the animals.
-You can’t exactly plan out a wildlife sighting or be certain your outing will yield amazing photographs or memories.
+You can’t exactly plan a wildlife sighting or be sure your outing will yield amazing photographs or memories.

-But this unpredictability, this risk, is what lends meaning and excitement to wildlife viewing.
-It’s what makes the reward—whether locking eyes with a white-tailed deer for a fleeting moment or photographing a red-haired pileated woodpecker for an hour—all the sweeter and more satisfying.
+But this unpredictability, this risk, lends meaning and excitement to wildlife viewing.
+It makes the reward — locking eyes with a white-tailed deer for a fleeting moment or photographing a red-haired pileated woodpecker — all the sweeter and more satisfying.

 More on Protecting Local Wildlife